-The Five Best Teas for Kombucha
+The Seven Best Teas for Kombucha

 This is the best overall choice, as it is organically sourced from the regions of Assam, India.
 If you’re concerned about ethical standards, this brand is fair trade and comes with a 100% money-back guarantee.
 Additionally, 1% of their sales go directly toward the education of their tea workers' children.

 This is a premium, full-bodied black tea that is harvested during the peak second flush summer season.
 It is dark red in color and is very aromatic, with hints of dark chocolate and malt.

 This is a loose-leaf tea that comes in a resealable bag.
 The tea leaves are procured directly from plantations within 72 hours of production, and packaged fresh before being shipped directly from the source in India.

 3. Best Loose-Leaf Kombucha Option: Get Kombucha's Certified Organic Kombucha Tea Blend

 Making kombucha yourself isn't very difficult, but it's important to start with the highest quality kombucha.
 The Get Kombucha loose leaf blend is certified organic, and specifically blended for home kombucha brewing.
 The loose leaf teas are carefully blended to a precise ratio perfect for making your own kombucha tea.